 Through cooperative effort among local, state, and federal interests the program has improved more than 45 levee miles for stability and overtopping since Year 1.
-Improvements during FY 2005 -06 include raising selected sections of levee crest to new levels, up to the PL 84-99 standard.
-Significant projects were undertaken on Bethel, Bradford, Jersey and Twitchell Islands.
+Improvements during FY 2006 -07 include rehabilitating selected sections of levee crest.
+Significant projects were undertaken on New Hope Tarct and Bethel, Bradford, Jersey and Twitchell Islands.
 Continuing consolidation of the foundation will reduce the crest elevation of these levees over time and additional work will be required before the levee sections will stabilize at the upgraded standard.
-The electromagnetic anomaly survey of delta levees was initiated under a grant from FEMA/OES.
-A project to construct a 50-acre habitat mitigation site on Bradford Island was begun to offset impacts associated with significant levee improvement projects on the island.
+The electromagnetic anomaly survey of delta levees continued under a grant from FEMA/OES.
+A 50-acre habitat mitigation site on Bradford Island was planted with native species to offset impacts associated with significant levee improvement projects on the island.
+A significant amount of levee rehabilitation work was completed in the Suisun Marsh to repair levees damaged from the storms of December 2005 and January 2006.